How to solve 2nd order coupled differential equations?

 Sam Chak

-Sam Chak le 28 Sep 2023
+le 25 Sep 2023

-If matrix remains on the left-hand side, then yes, and are still coupled.
+remains on the left-hand side, then yes,

-However, when matrix is moved to the right-hand side of Eq.
+is moved to the right-hand side of Eq.
 (1), it is essentially the same as solving a system of two algebraic equations:

 ,

-In other words, and are considered to be fully decoupled in this form
+are considered to be fully decoupled in this form

-which can be expressed in a relatively lengthy decoupled format:
+,which can be expressed in a relatively lengthy decoupled format:

 So, the expression xdot(3:4) = M\(F - C*x(3:4) - K*x(1:2)) serves as a concise representation of the extensive decoupled form in MATLAB code, and it corresponds to Equation (2) mathematically.